Mob-Anish/Quantum/README.md

 # Quantum 🔰

-- Quantum is a free bloggin platform where anyone can share their opinions and new technologies revolving around the world.
+- Quantum is a free blogging platform where anyone can share their opinions and new technologies revolving around the world.
 Like a pure tech nerd platform 😎.
 - Note: Project is under development phase until then enjoy some photos below 👇.

 ## Some sneak peak 📷